dwyl/hapi-auth-jwt2/README.md

     method: 'GET',
     path: '/login',
     handler: login_handler,  // display login/registration form/page
-    config: { auth: false } // don't require people to be logged in to see the login page! (duh!)
+    options: { auth: false } // don't require people to be logged in to see the login page! (duh!)
   });
 ```